 The goals and objectives of ACPS 2020 advances the new mission statement, "Every Student Succeeds."
 The plan will serve as the roadmap, guiding decisionmaking for the next five years.
-It focuses on becoming a high-performing school division, by focusing on each individual student and their individual needs, putting an emphasis on equity, through the modernization of facilities so that every student has an optimal learning environment, with equal access to program opportunities, and embracing diversity by ensuring that every child, no matter what their background or where they are from, has access to a great education.
+It focuses on becoming a high-performing school division by focusing on each individual student and his/her individual needs, emphasis on equity, the modernization of facilities so that every student has an optimal learning environment, equal access to program opportunities, and ensuring that every child, regardless of background or origin, has access to a great and equitable education.